theupdateframework/python-tuf/docs/tuf-rfc.md

 URLBASE is the URL of the mirror which METAPATH and TARGETSPATH are relative to.
 All metadata files will be retrieved from METAPATH and all target files will be retrieved from TARGETSPATH.

-The lists of PATHPATTERN for "metacontent" and "targetscontent" describe the metadata files and target files available from the mirror.
+The lists of PATH_PATTERN for "metacontent" and "targetscontent" describe the metadata files and target files available from the mirror.

 The order of the list of mirrors is important.
 For any file to be downloaded, whether it is a metadata file or a target file, TUF on the client will give priority to the mirrors that are listed first.